-Inadequate ventilation may cause an increase of temperature or damage to the device.
-So please keep the instrument well ventilated and inspect the intake and fan regularly.
+Inadequate ventilation may cause an increase of temperature in the instrument, which would cause damage to the instrument.
+So please keep the instrument well ventilated and inspect the air outlet and the fan regularly.

 Do Not Operate in Wet Conditions.